RvSpectML/RISE_NEID_pipeline/README.md

 #### Scenario 3.
 Run with different rules and/or parameter sets

-When a rule is updated in the Snakefile, or the parameter used in the rule (either set in the Snakefile directly, passed in from the config file or from the "snakemake --config" command) is changed, that step and all the downstream steps will be re-run.
+When a rule is updated in the Snakefile, or the parameter used in the rule (either set in the Snakefile directly, passed in from the config file or from the "snakemake --config" command) is changed, that step and all the downstream steps will be re-run the next time snakemake is run.
+The updates will only occur for dates within the date range specified.
+If the date range specified does not include previous dates, then the output files would be a mix of output files generated with the old and new rules/parameters.
+To prevent the risk of this, when after changing a rule or pipeline parameter, one should generally run the pipeline with the full date range to make sure all affected outputs get updated.